Coronavirus latest: UK rolls out nationwide lockdown | DW | 23.03.2020

 Eurowings Germany is also expected to cut back considerably its own flight schedules and focus instead on return flights and servicing major German cities.

-The Lufthansa Group announced on Thursday it would reduce flights to only 5% of the originally planned program by 19 April.
-Around 700 of aircraft will be grounded.
+The Lufthansa Group announced on Thursday it would reduce flights to only 5% of the originally planned program by April 19.
+Around 700 of its aircraft will be grounded.

-Greece's Aegean airline is suspending all international flights starting Thursday through April 30.
+Greece's Aegean Airlines is suspending all international flights starting Thursday through April 30.

 Austrian Airlines said it was extending the suspension of all its regular services until April 19.